 Definition: A rural marketing strategy refers to the planning of adequate supply of consumer goods and agricultural input to the villages at an affordable price to fulfil the needs of the consumers residing in these rural areas.
 Rural markets have a high potential and can generate huge sales volume for the companies which manufacture cost-efficient products and have active supply chain management.

-Example: In rural markets, most of the selling products belong to spurious brands.
+For Example; In rural markets, most of the selling products belong to spurious brands.
 These with a name similar to those of well-known brands have penetrated the Indian rural markets due to the product’s look-alike feature (copy of branded products) and cheap prices.

 A brand named ‘Vinovo’ (often misunderstood as ‘Lenovo’ which is a renowned smartphone brand) is selling budget mobile phones to the rural consumers, that look identical to the Lenovo handsets.